-Choosing the right buyer’s agents to help with purchasing property may seem overwhelming, particularly when faced with so many great specialists out in the marketplace.
+Choosing the right buyer’s agents (also know as a buyer’s advocate) to help with purchasing property may seem overwhelming, particularly when faced with so many great specialists out in the marketplace.
 However, armed with the right information, selecting a buyer’s agent need not be impossible.

 Here’s our handy tips on what to consider when choosing a buyer’s agent to represent your best interests.